scriptingxss/owasp-fstm/README.md

 * *EMBA* is not only Linux focused - also RTOS systems like VxWorks can be analyzed
 * Automatic extraction and analysis of docker containers
 * Identification of firmware details like operating system, CPU architecture, and third-party components along with their associated version information
-* User-mode emulation of filesystem binaries using QEMU to identify of version details
+* User-mode emulation of filesystem binaries using QEMU to identify version details
-* Static analysis of filesystem binaries to identify of version details
+* Static analysis of filesystem binaries to identify version details
 * Version database with more than 600 version identifiers
 * Identification of known vulnerabilities and corresponding CVE\'s
 * Identification of [public exploits](https://www.exploit-db.com/), [Metasploit modules](https://www.metasploit.com/) and PoC\'s